Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 If you’re creating content, managing systems, or just trying to understand why certain things don’t show up in search, this checklist is for you.

-Content Signals That May Trigger a Misfire:
+Content Signals That May Trigger Algorithmic Mislabeling:

-- Deeply educational but not keyword-optimized
+- Deeply educational content

 - Humorous or satirical tone